openshift-labs/learn-katacoda/intro-openshift/java-batch-processing/intro.md

 environment.
 JBeret is included in WildFly and JBoss EAP to provide enterprise batch processing capability.

 When using the OpenShift Container Platform there are various ways to deploy a batch application:

 * Deploy batch application from an existing Docker-formatted image.
-* Build application locally and push the build result into OpenShift, a Binary Source-to-Image (s2i) builder.
+* Build application locally and push the build result into OpenShift using a Binary strategy with the Source-to-Image (s2i) builder.
-* Build and deploy from source code contained in a Git repository using a Source-to-Image builder.
+* Build and deploy from source code contained in a Git repository using a s2i builder.

 For our introductory lesson we are going to use OpenShifts s2i repository builder to pull in, build and deploy a Java batch application to WildFly runtime.
 So let's get started!